 Functional Nutrition Frequently Asked Questions

-Functional Medicine in a paradigm shift in medicine of the 21st century that is patient-centered and is much needed, and I am proud to have training in this field as a nutritionist and use the FM tools to help my patients better and faster.
-Institute of Functional Medicine (IFM) is the leader in FM and here is how they describe what FM is, how it is different and why we need it.
+Functional Medicine in a paradigm shift in medicine of the 21st century that is patient-centered and is much needed, and I am proud to have training in this field as a nutritionist and use the FM tools to help my clients better and faster.
+Institute for Functional Medicine (IFM) is the leader in FM and here is how they describe what FM is, how it is different and why we need it.

-I will never forget the moment when one very ill patient asked me to please study his case regardless of cost, and time was the one thing I could not give him – I was so busy with all my patients.
+I will never forget the moment when one very ill client asked me to please study his case regardless of cost, and time was the one thing I could not give him – I was so busy with all my clients.
 My heart really sank and that is when I started to investigate other clinical business models.
 I was looking for ways that would allow me the needed time.
-The solution I found is twofold: I am now limiting the number of patients working with me at any given time.
-I am also factoring in the time outside of the consults into the patient’s Program.
+The solution I found is twofold: I am now limiting the number of clients working with me at any given time.
+I am also factoring in the time outside of the consults into the client’s Program.
 I think now you understand why.
 There is really no other way for me to provide the type of service you are looking for that I feel I need to provide that would also allow me the energy and focus without a burn-out, so common in our field.